dianaperez25/BlurPerception/README.md

 # BlurPerception
-Code for Experiments Detailed in "Prior Experience Alters the Appearance of Blurry Object Borders"
+Code for Experiments Detailed in "Prior Experience Alters the Appearance of Blurry Object Borders".
+If you encounter any problems with the code, please let me know (dianacperezrivera@gmail.com).

 To run the Experiment:
 Put all the code for the Version you want to run in one folder (files are labeled V4, V5, etc., according to the Version).
 The files necessary to run the Experiment are